 BBC – Internal Communications

 "Preethi Nair certainly gave our preparatory school pupils, aged 8-13, and their parents plenty to think about and she delivered her serious message with humour.
 Preethi's personal story showed what following your dream with single-minded determination can achieve against the odds.
 Her own experience demonstrated that the path to success is often tortuous, so it is important not to lose sight of your goal.
 Preethi encouraged our young people to dream dreams but also to recognize the importance of making the best use of your opportunities at school.
-Above all she warned her young audience to share their dreams with their parents and to be satisfied with being oneself, rather than as Preethi had attempted, to be two people!
+Above all she warned her young audience to share their dreams with their parents and to be satisfied with being oneself.
 I would recommend Preethi as a wonderful guest speaker with a fascinating tale to tell."

 Bromsgrove Preparatory School